AgostonAttila/AgostonAttila/README.md

 - Complete Tensorflow 2 and Keras Deep Learning Bootcamp
 - Python for Data Science and Machine Learning Bootcamp
 - Spark and Python for Big Data with PySpark
+- Python for Finance and Algorithmic Trading with QuantConnect

 Brad Traversy: